thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 set in a control field named `recordstart`.
 In other words, `recordstart` is 1 and 51 for result sets `[1,50]`, `[51,100]`, which correspond to pages 1 and 2 respectively.

-To get the next page of results, we'll select the `frmMassSelect` form and set the `recordstart` control to be the number of jobs we've already seen plus 1.
+To get each next page of results, we'll submit the `frmMassSelect` form with the `recordstart` control set to the number of jobs we've already seen plus 1.

 {% highlight python %}
 def goto_next_page(self):